Rokiis1/roadmap/frameworks/fastapi/1_level/1_level_fastapi.md

 @app.get("/items")
 def list_items(limit=None, offset=None):
+    if limit is not None:
+        limit = int(limit)
+    if offset is not None:
+        offset = int(offset)
     return {"limit": limit, "offset": offset}
 ```

 When a request is sent to `/items?limit=10&offset=20`, FastAPI extracts the values from the query string and passes them to the function arguments.

+Query parameters values are also received as strings.
+Even when they look like numbers, they must be converted before numeric operations are performed.

 Query parameters are optional by default.
 If a value is not provided, the corresponding argument receives `None`.